willowtreeapps/ukor/README.md

 ```

 The `ukor.properties` file is the main ukor configuration  file for the project and should be version controlled.
 The `ukor.local` file is a local properties file that contains local customizations for ukor overriding the `ukor.properties` file.
 This file is not expected to be version controlled.

+The `constants.yaml` file is *per-flavor*.
+In the file, you can define strings (or even any text to insert into a file), and can be identified with `@{some.category.id}` in brightscript OR xml source files.

 ### Example properties (yaml)
 ```yaml